We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 It’s clear that the bike industry is in a rough spot right now — the demand is far greater than the supply.
 Will bikes ever be back in stock?
 This is the big question that both consumers and retailers want an answer to.
 We share our predictions below.

 As we all know, everyone and their mother wanted to get on a bike and start cycling when Covid hit in 2020.
 We don’t blame them—cycling allowed people to avoid crowded public transportation, spend time outside, and stay fit without going to the gym.

 However, the cycling industry struggled to meet demand, and bike shops soon ended with empty shelves.
 The supply chain has still not recovered, especially when it comes to affordable models.

 The short answer: They will, but not anytime soon.
-The supply chain will recover slightly in 2022 and we should see more bikes reaching retail shops, but we shouldn’t expect full recovery before the second half of 2023.
+The supply chain recovered slightly in 2022 and we should see more bikes reaching retail shops, but we shouldn’t expect full recovery before the second half of 2023.